esdiscuss/esdiscuss/promises.md

 promise won't generate a new one, so if it's broken, it's clearly an unhandled broken.
 I've seen the promise.end and promise.aside in Mariusz Nowak post and both are very interesting.
-Specifically, .end is a way for developers to say "this promise chain is over" which devtools can easily interpret as "this promise won't forward the error any longer, I can report it as uncaught (if uncaught)".
-For built-in promises, there is no need to throw on failed promises lacking an onrejected I think (as it may be for a library implementing .end).
+Specifically, `.end` is a way for developers to say "this promise chain is over" which devtools can easily interpret as "this promise won't forward the error any longer, I can report it as uncaught (if uncaught)".
+For built-in promises, there is no need to throw on failed promises lacking an onrejected I think (as it may be for a library implementing `.end`).

-For un-GC'ed promises with no .end, I don't know what can be done.
+For un-GC'ed promises with no `.end`, I don't know what can be done.
 Maybe keep a record of all still-unhandled broken promises and have this accessible in the devtools?
 I don't know to which extent this is workable and useful.
 I'm confident